folio-org/raml-module-builder/README.md

 and some can be integrated with text editors, e.g.
 [raml-cop](https://github.com/thebinarypenguin/raml-cop).

+See the guide to [Use raml-cop to assess RAML, schema, and examples](https://dev.folio.org/guides/raml-cop/) and the [Primer for RAML and JSON Schema](https://dev.folio.org/start/primer-raml/) quick-start document.

 RAML-aware text editors are very helpful, such as [api-workbench](https://github.com/mulesoft/api-workbench) for Atom.